Primary school application deadline on 15th January 2019

 The Good Schools Guide offers its top tips for applying to primary schools

-Parents of children born between 1st September 2013 and 31st August 2014 have until 15th January 2018 to apply for a primary school place for the academic year starting in September this year.
+Parents of children born between 1st September 2014 and 31st August 2015 have until 15th January 2019 to apply for a primary school place for the academic year starting in September 2019.
 Having advised parents of school applications for more than thirty years, The Good Schools Guide recommends the following:

 - There is still time to research your local schools.
 All primary schools have websites and many produce brochures.
 Have a look online to get a feel for the school.
 Some schools may be holding last-minute open mornings or tours.
 Get a good feel for each school and look at how they are presented and whether the pupils seem happy and well-behaved.

 - You know your child better than anyone else.
 What would encourage them to learn, progress and develop socially?
 Some children love a library while others want lots of outside space in which to run around.
 Find out whether schools offer any particular activities or if there is a strong emphasis on reading or writing, art or sport.